BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

     Returns:
-        foragers_object : modified foragers_object which contains all computed predictors as attributes all_predictors_DF : a combined DataFrame containing all computed predictor values for each forager and time step at all selected grid points
+        foragers_object : modified foragers_object which contains all computed predictors as attributes all_predictors_DF : a combined DataFrame containing all computed predictor values for each forager and time step at all selected grid points, with nans filtered out

     Psuedocode implementation:
         #save local_windows parameter values as attributes of the foragers_object, e.g.